 During the first 3 years of a redfish’s life, they are only concerned with surviving and eating.
 Redfish are hungry most of the time until they mature and move offshore.
 Keeper redfish are usually no more than three years old.

 Redfish can tolerate a large range of temperatures from about 50 to 90 degrees but they prefer 70+.
 Redfish may be present if you find water that is over 70 degrees that has plenty of food and protection from dolphins there.

 There are four locations inshore that provide protection and food.

 Structures such as docks and bridge abutments allow redfish to have some cover and food.
 Food is in the form of shrimp, crabs and small fish drifting by.
-Cover in the form of posts that prevent dolphin from maneuvering as easily.
+Cover in the form of posts that prevent dolphins from maneuvering as easily.

 Mudflats are abundant around Amelia Island.
 They provide protection due to their relatively shallow water.
 There are usually many fiddler crabs living in the mud to temp redfish.
-Another feature of mud flats is that they absorb heat on a sunny day during low tide that warms the water when the tide moves in.
+Another feature of mudflats is that they absorb heat on a sunny day during low tide that warms the water when the tide moves in.
 Good to know during the colder months.

 The third place to fish is oyster beds.
 Oyster shells provide shelter for many small crab species.
 They also provided cover because they make it hard and dangerous for dolphins to navigate.
 At low tide, oyster beds are easy to find.